vuejs/vuepress/packages/docs/docs/guide/directory-structure.md

 Please note the capitalization of the directory name.
 :::

-- `docs/.vuepress`: It’s used to store global configuration, components, static resources, etc.
+- `docs/.vuepress`: Used to store global configuration, components, static resources, etc.
 - `docs/.vuepress/components`: The Vue components in this directory will be automatically registered as global components.
 - `docs/.vuepress/theme`: Used to store local theme.
 - `docs/.vuepress/styles`: Stores style related files.